 The Bayes' theorem calculator helps you calculate the probability of an event using Bayes' theorem.
-The Bayes' theorem calculator finds a conditional probability of an event, based on the values of related known probabilities.
+The Bayes' theorem calculator finds a conditional probability of an event based on the values of related known probabilities.

-Bayes' rule or Bayes' law are other names that people use to refer to Bayes' theorem, so, if you are looking for an explanation of what these are, this article is for you.
+Bayes' rule or Bayes' law are other names that people use to refer to Bayes' theorem, so if you are looking for an explanation of what these are, this article is for you.
 Below you can find the Bayes' theorem formula with a detailed explanation as well as an example of how to use Bayes' theorem in practice.

-What is Bayes' theorem?
+1. What is Bayes' theorem?

 Bayes' theorem is named after Reverend Thomas Bayes, who worked on conditional probability in the eighteenth century.
-Bayes' rule calculates what can be called the posterior probability of an event, taking into account prior probability of related events.
+Bayes' rule calculates what can be called the posterior probability of an event, taking into account the prior probability of related events.

 So how does Bayes' formula actually look?

-Bayes' rule formula – tests
+2. Bayes' rule formula – tests

-P(A) = P(A) * P(B|A) + P(not A) * P(B|not A),
+P(B) = P(A) × P(B|A) + P(not A) × P(B|not A),

 The following equation is true: